GingertronMk1/gingertronmk1.github.io/cvs/dev.md

 Whilst there my project, together with a colleague, was to research the concept of smart cities in other countries and how their technologies could work in Hull, City of Culture 2017.
 This culminated in producing and presenting a slide show presentation for the bosses of the C4DI, the information from which was going to be presented to the local council.
 Whilst there I also developed a website for one of the founders of the C4DI, which traced people's fast food litter and marked on a map where it was alongside a picture and a comment.
+The code for this project can be found [here](https://github.com/GingertronMk1/McRubbish).